Lipo-Group Research Constellation (LGRC)

-The liver is a fundamental organ for the regulation of lipoprotein, lipid, and carbohydrate metabolism, being the center of the physiologic processes that maintain carbohydrate and lipid homehostasis.
+The liver is a fundamental organ for the regulation of lipoprotein, lipid, and carbohydrate metabolism, being the centre of the physiologic processes that maintain carbohydrate and lipid homeostasis.

-The Lipo-Group Research Constellation (LGRC), led by Paolo Parini and Mats Eriksson, merges the efforts and background from various medical specialties (internal medicine, hepatology, gastroenterology, and endocrinology) with the science from genetics, clinical biochemistry, and molecular biology.
+The Lipo-Group Research Constellation (LGRC), led by Paolo Parini, Mats Eriksson and Uwe Tietge, merges the efforts and background from various medical specialties (internal medicine, hepatology, gastroenterology, and endocrinology) with the science from genetics, clinical biochemistry, and molecular biology.

 HUMAN (Health and the Understanding of Metabolism, Aging and Nutrition, http://www.fp7human.eu) is a consortium with a EU-funded research project that started in October 2013.
 HUMAN aims to study the function of genetic risk variant associated to metabolic diseases by employing a unique translational model of human glucose and lipid metabolism: mouse with humanised liver and pancreas.
 Paolo Parini is the coordinator of HUMAN, and with several member of the LGRC actively contribute with a research activity aimed to: 1) characterize the metabolic phenotype of the humanized mice produced within the consortium, specifically by determining whether the liver humanized mouse model recreates the metabolic characteristics of a human liver and by characterizing changes in clinical metabolic parameters of disease and aging; 2) investigate sex related differences in hepatic lipid and lipoprotein metabolism of the liver humanized mice by repopulation of male or female animals with hepatocytes from disease-free women or men; 3) investigate the humanized phenotype of liver-targeted pharmacology, using the oxysterol receptor LXR as a model system; 4) use CRISPR/Cas9 to genetically modify iPSCs carrying risk/protective alleles.

-LGRC also offers an unique competence and technological platform to drive studies for: a) pharmacological target validation, b) evaluation of lipid and glucose metabolism, c) detailed characterization of lipoprotein composition, structure and functions
+LGRC also offers a unique competence and technological platform to drive studies for: a) pharmacological target validation, b) evaluation of lipid and glucose metabolism, c) detailed characterization of lipoprotein composition, structure and functions.

-Please contact us for more informations and possible future collaborations!
+Please contact us for more information and possible future collaborations.

 EU Fp7 HUMAN (www.fp7human.eu), Swedish Heart-Lung foundation, AstraZeneca, Swedish Research Council, ALF, SSMF, Moderna